-How to use this book This is Part II of Themes in Indian History.
-Part III will follow. - ✓ Each chapter is divided into numbered sections and subsections to facilitate learning. - ✓ You will also find other material enclosed in boxes.
+How to use this book This is the last part of Themes in Indian History. - ☑ Each chapter is divided into numbered sections and subsections to facilitate learning. - ✓ You will also find other material enclosed in boxes.
 These contain:

 Short meanings Additional information More elaborate definitions These are meant to assist and enrich the learning process, but are not intended for evaluation. - ☑ Each chapter ends with a set of timelines.
-This is to be treated as background information, and not for evaluation. - There are figures, maps and sources numbered sequentially through each chapter. - (a) Figures include illustrations of artefacts such as tools, pottery, seals, coins, ornaments etc. as well as of inscriptions, sculptures, paintings, buildings, archaeological sites, plans and photographs of people and places; visual material that historians use as sources. - (b) Some chapters have maps.
+This is to be treated as background information, and not for evaluation. - ☑ There are figures, maps and sources numbered sequentially through each chapter. - (a) Figures include illustrations of artefacts such as tools, pottery, seals, coins, ornaments etc. as well as of inscriptions, sculptures, paintings, buildings, archaeological sites, plans and photographs of people and places; visual material that historians use as sources. - (b) Some chapters have maps.

 Sources (c) Sources are enclosed within separate boxes: these contain excerpts from a wide variety of texts and inscriptions.
 Both visual and textual sources will help you acquire a feel for the clues that historians use.
 You will also see how historians analyse these clues.
-The final examination can include excerpts from and/or illustrations of identical/similar material, providing you with an opportunity to handle these. ☑ There are two categories of intext questions: (a) those within a yellow box, which may be used for practice for evaluation. (b) those with the caption ⊇ Discuss... which are not for evaluation ☑ There are four types of assignments at the end of each chapter: These include: short questions map work projects These are meant to provide practice for the final assessment and evaluation.
-Hope you enjoy using this book.
+The final examination can include excerpts from and/or illustrations of identical/similar material, providing you with an opportunity to handle these. - lacktriangledown There are two categories of intext questions: - (a) those within a yellow box, which may be used for practice for evaluation. - (b) those with the caption Discuss... which are not for evaluation - ☑ There are four types of assignments at the end of each chapter: These include:

+short questions